texx00/sandypi/docs/development.md

 ## Compatibility

 The software is intended to run primarily on a Raspberry Pi.
 For this reason, before mergin the pull requests, testing on that platform must be performed.

+## Docker

+From version v0.6, the project can be run on docker containers.
+Since the main target device for the software is Raspberry Pi, the image must be built compatible with the arm/v7 architecture.
+Check [how to build](../docker/build.md) in order to build and test an image compatible with Raspberri Pi hardware.

 ## How to help